-- a a party to the arbitration agreement was under some incapacity or the agreement itself was invalid; - b the party making the application was not given proper notice of the appointment of the arbitrator or of the arbitral proceedings or was otherwise unable to present his or her case; - c the award deals with a dispute not falling within the ambit of the arbitration agreement; - d the arbitral tribunal was not properly constituted; or - e the award is in conflict with the public policy of the state.
+- a a party to the arbitration agreement was under some incapacity or the agreement itself was invalid; - the party making the application was not given proper notice of the appointment of the arbitrator or of the arbitral proceedings or was otherwise unable to present his or her case; - c the award deals with a dispute not falling within the ambit of the arbitration agreement; - d the arbitral tribunal was not properly constituted; or - e the award is in conflict with the public policy of the state.

-Arbitration can be a more expensive option than litigation in circumstances where the arbitrator and the venue must be paid for while access to the courts is subject only to the payment of stamp duty, which is relatively modest in comparison with the costs in arbitration.
+Arbitration can be a more expensive option than litigation in circumstances where the arbitrator and the venue must be paid for while access to the courts is subject only to the payment of stamp duty, which is relatively modest in comparison with the costs of arbitration.
 Arbitration may be a favourable option, particularly for insurers, however, as the courts are traditionally seen as pro-insured in insurance disputes, given the draconian provisions in insurance contracts.
+There is also the benefit of confidentiality of the dispute in arbitration.